henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 If you don't know where the config files are located, read [this](configuration).

 ## The changed config values are not affecting the game

 Make sure you actually restarted the client/server after changing anything in the config, for it to take effect.

 ## Microphone unavailable

-Try starting your launcher as an administrator.
-If this doesn't work, restart your computer and don't start any other programs other than Minecraft, that can use your microphone.
+First of all, make sure your audio drivers are up to date.

-Sometimes updating your audio drivers helps.
+If this doesn't help, try restarting your computer and start your launcher as an administrator.

 ## Players can be heard far away/Proximity is not working

 You are most likely just in a group.
 Leave the group and proximity will work fine.

 ## I can't find the voice chat port in the 'server.properties' file